breuleux/synecure/README.md

 Synecure provides a command line program called `sy` that allows easy synchronization of files and directories over SSH between different machines.
 It is mostly a wrapper around [bsync](https://github.com/dooblem/bsync), which is itself based on the standard UNIX tool `rsync`.

+This is beta software and comes with **NO GUARANTEES** that it will keep your data safe.
+It should not be used as backup solution.

 ## Install